arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 ---
-title: Testing Spring WebClient REST Calls With MockWebServer
+title: Testing Spring Boot WebClient With MockWebServer
 date: 2021-05-22
 author: Arho Huttunen
-summary: Learn how to test WebClient REST calls with MockWebServer.
-Learn the responsibilities of a web client and how to test them.
+summary: Mocking the Spring Boot WebClient can be difficult.
+Learn how to replace the remote service with a mock service using MockWebServer.
 categories:
   - Testing
 tags: